The Steakhouse Steakburger

 On a gas grill.
 Turn one or two burners on high and leave the others off.
 Locate the spot on the surface where the temp is close to 225°F. That's where the meat will go.

 When the food grate is hot, clean it well with a wire brush or another tool.

 2) Mix the black pepper, onion, and garlic powder in a small bowl.
+No salt yet.
+It can compress the meat and we want it loose to hold the juices.
 Spread the meat out on a plate and sprinkle the spices onto the meat distributing it evenly.
 Gently form balls of meat about 2" across and weigh them.
 Adjust to 8 ounces each.
 Try to smooth over deep crevices.
 Deep cracks allow heat to penetrate to the core too quickly.
 Gently press them into disks about 3/4" thick and and about 4" wide.
 It should have air pockets for juices to gather and to keep it tender.